rohan-jagtap04/Java-Projects/Blackjack/ReadMe.txt

-This program was created in JAVA for my Programming 12 class as the Final Project.
+This program was created in Java.

 This is a fully working console Blackjack game.
 This game was built completely from scratch and includes the following six features: